 Housing and Residence Life provides a variety of on-campus living options.
 In order to protect students, specific rules have been implemented by the Housing and Residence Life staff, and the TAMIU administration.
 Those who reside on campus are provided such rules, and would be adjudicated by the staff of Housing and Residence Life if found in violation of listed housing rules.
 Student may face adjudication by the University based on the severity of the violation and/or if the Code of Conduct/Student Rules were violated.

 Student Organizations are formed to further the common interest of its members and the University community.
 Organizations are open to all students and serve an essential component to the co-curricular programs at TAMIU.
 Student organizations and their advisors are responsible for compliance with the University Code of Conduct, state and federal laws.
-More information and guidelines concerning recognized student organizations are available in The Leader, a guide book published by the Office of Student Affairs.
+More information and guidelines concerning recognized student organizations are available in The Leader, a guide book published by the Office of Student Orientation, Leadership and Engagement.